deshartman/AgentPay/README.md

 2. Create a Twilio Sync Service named "AgentAssistedPaySync" and update PAY_SYNC_SERVICE_SID in "agent-pay-server/.env"

-3. Configure a SIP Domain and registered SIP users as required and update SIP_DOMAIN in "agent-pay-server/.env"
+3. Configure a SIP Domain and registered SIP users as required and update ORIGINATION_URI in "agent-pay-server/.env"

 4. Deploy the Server side with "twilio serverless:deploy"